Product

 EdgeMQ: the AI data hose into your S3

-EdgeMQ is a managed ingest layer for modern data and ML stacks.
+EdgeMQ is a managed edge ingest layer for modern data and ML stacks.
 Producers send NDJSON over HTTPS to a single endpoint.
 EdgeMQ:

 Handles bursts and reconnect storms with bounded queues and backpressure.